pkp/pkp-docs/dev/documentation/en/architecture-routes.md

 }
 ```

-All `op`s for a page are usually managed by the same `Handler`.
-However, it is possible to direct each `op` to a different handler.
+All ops for a page are usually managed by the same `Handler`.
+However, it is possible to direct each op to a different handler.

 ```php
 switch ($op) {